 5. She started focusing on self-control and she learned to reassure herself.

-With help in therapy, David began to take responsibility for himself.
-He stopped the screw you messages, set boundaries with his parents, and learned to get quiet and personal and warm with his wife.
+With help in therapy, Elisabeth and David began to take responsibility for themselves.
+They stopped sending the screw you messages, developed better relationships with their parents and in-laws, and learned to get quiet and personal and warm with each other.
 Elisabeth and David began to meet each other in peace having taken responsibility for themselves rather than blaming each other.
 There is hope not just for survival after an affair, but for happiness and love.

 Let me know what you think.
 I’m here to help you through this difficult time.